tonymm81/web_page/README.md

 report: Where can i find working examble code about map loop for json object.
 Trying to find examble but not. i need this option on forecast component.

+version 120:

+report: Made up the LogIn component.
+Here employee or employer can sign in to website.
+Made also some textfields to work_time component.
+Here comes also some datepickers.